• About Us

 CO-FOUNDER

-Inah Kim is a graduate student pursuing an MA in European Art History and Transcultural Studies in Heidelberg.
+Inah Kim is a graduate of Art History and Transcultural Studies M.A.
 She is interested in visual representations of urban spaces.
 She has recently completed her thesis titled “Access to Land: Challenging Notions of Value through Public Art in Mumbai in 2011 and 2012,” which aimed to investigate the interplay between colonial legacies, capitalist and governmental ventures, and their reverberations in the contemporary conceptualizations of Mumbai regarding land, property, and water through the artistic interventions that took place in 2011 and 2012.
+She is currently an academic trainee in an art museum.
 Interdisciplinary research lies at the core of her interests, where art history speaks about architecture and cities not only as built spaces but also as lived ones.

 Julia Edelman